mcjc29/WDI_GROUP_PROJECT/README.md

 <img src="https://imgur.com/q4G7FCw.png" width="700">

-###### Finally, the lesson notes (hosted using AWS S3) are displayed in a dropdown box.
+###### Finally, the lesson notes (hosted using AWS S3) are displayed in an expanding section.
 They are also available to download from the top of the page.
 We faced a few difficulties implementing this part of the website but felt it was important, as it allowed students to easily access notes and read on their mobiles.

 <img src="https://imgur.com/Ygqdobw.png" width="700">